 Shopping for barley can feel a little overwhelming especially if you’re new to this whole grain.
 It is most often found in its pearled form though hulled barley scores the highest in nutrition.
 This is because it includes the entire, edible grain.
 In pearl barley, all of the outer husk and bran has been polished off as have 2/3rds of the grain’s nutritional qualities.
 I often cook with pot barley – the in-between sibling of hulled and pearl.
 This variety takes about 40 minutes to cook.
 I do this on the weekend and with a little bit of meal prep, I can include this grain on the menu for those busy nights.

 I’ve made Barley Pulao a number of times at home.
-It’s kid-friendly, naturally gluten-free, vegan, dairy-free and full of warmth and flavour.
+It’s kid-friendly, vegan and dairy-free and full of warmth and flavour.
 Pulao is normally a rice-based dish that’s originated in northern India.
 It is onions and veggies and whole spices cooked with rice.
 This is my version of the dish.
 I’ve used pot barley instead of rice and tweaked the process a little bit to make it easier to incorporate a whole grain like barley.
 Enjoy!

 - 1 cup Barley rinsed and soaked for 30 min to 6 hours.